 Hints: None, it's not rocket-science

-Second chances: Rarely, we seldom offers any, like nature.
+Second chances: Rarely, nature seldom offer any.

-Cheating: It speaks character-volumes, none good.
+Cheating: It speaks character-volumes, none good, & we'll know.